-Applicants/marketing authorisation holders must make best use of the space available to ensure that the critical / important information is clearly mentioned on prime spaces on the outer and immediate packaging, printed in a sufficiently large font.
-Consequently, company logos and pictograms (if accepted) may be presented where space permits in a discreet manner on the outer packaging and on immediate packaging units, provided it does not interfere with the legibility of the legislative text.
+Applicants and marketing authorisation holders should make best use of the space available to ensure that the important information is clearly mentioned on prime spaces on the outer and immediate packaging, presented in a sufficiently large type size.
+Company logos and pictograms (if accepted in accordance with Article 62) may be presented, where space permits, on the outer packaging and on immediate packaging, provided they do not interfere with the legibility of the mandatory information.

-Use of a large font will be appropriate, although other factors may also be important in making the information legible.
+Use of a large type size will be appropriate, although other factors may also be important in making the information legible.
 Consideration should be given to the line-spacing and use of white space to enhance the legibility of the information provided.
-For some small pack sizes it may not be possible to present all the critical information on one face.
-The use of innovative design of packaging to aid in the identification and selection of the medicinal product is encouraged.
+For some small packs it may not be possible to present all the critical information in the same field of view.
+The use of any innovative technique in packaging design to aid in the identification and selection of the medicinal product is encouraged.
+It is also encouraged where space is at a premium.

-Colours should be chosen carefully to ensure a good contrast between the text and the background to assure maximum legibility and accessibility of the information.
-Highly glossy, metallic or reflective packaging should be avoided, as this affects the readability of the information.
-Different colours in the (invented) name of the product should be avoided, whereas use of different colours to distinguish different strengths is strongly recommended.
-Similarity in packaging which contributes to medication error can be reduced by the judicious use of colour by marketing authorisation holders.
-The number of colours used on packs will need careful consideration as too many colours could be detrimental to patient safety.
-The use of innovative outer packaging design is regarded to be of particular importance where space is at a premium.
-Any colour used on the outer pack should be carried onto small containers to aid identification of the medicine.
+Colours should be chosen to ensure a good contrast between the text and the background to assure maximum legibility and accessibility of the information.
+Highly glossy, metallic or reflective packaging should be avoided, as this affects the legibility of the information.
+Different colours in the name of the product are discouraged since they may negatively impact on the correct identification of the product name.
+The use of different colours to distinguish different strengths is strongly recommended.

+Similarity in packaging which contributes to medication error can be reduced by the judicious use of colour on the pack.
+The number of colours used on packs will need careful consideration as too many colours could confuse.
+Where colour is used on the outer pack it is recommended that it is carried onto primary packaging to aid identification of the medicine.